Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

 Between the free-to-air and subscription coverage, Australian audiences will be able to watch every event from every sport during every day of the Olympics.

 Channel Seven first broadcast the Olympic Games way back in 1956, when Melbourne hosted with six hours of live coverage each day.
 This was the first time the Olympics had been broadcast into Australia, and there hasn’t been one missed since.

-The network last had rights to the Games in 2008, when Beijing hosted although this was shared with the SBS who provided the broadcasts and commentary of the lesser known sports, allowing Seven to focus on the mainstream sports like swimming, athletics, rowing and cycling.
+Before 2016, the network last had rights to the Games in 2008, when Beijing hosted, although this was shared with the SBS who provided the broadcasts and commentary of the lesser-known sports, allowing Seven to focus on the mainstream sports like swimming, athletics, rowing and cycling.

 With the exception of those in 2012, Seven have broadcast every Olympic Games to the Australian market since 1992 with Network Ten on board before that.